Tuesday, March 12, 2013

 I didn't think there was such a thing as summer beans.

-In July and August I plant cover crops and this year I decided to use my reject bean seeds.
+In July and August I plant cover crops and this year I used my reject bean seeds.
 These were seeds that weren't heat tolerant or that I knew I would never get around to planting.
 Although beans don't grow well in the summer, some will grow well enough to be turned under as a cover crop.

 Great Northern Pole Beans